itssasanka/subhelper_for_mac/README.md

 ### Install and running subhelper
 - Just download or clone the repository.
 - `sh start.sh` will start subhelper and prompt for necessary inputs that it requires.
-- Once started, it keeps running in a `continuous` scan for a specified `parent directory`
+- Once started, it keeps running in a `continuous` scan mode for a specified `parent directory`

 ### What can subhelper do?